wp-plugins/jonradio-private-site/readme.txt

 A Capability of manage_options is required to access the plugin's settings from the Settings submenu.
 A Capability of manage_users is required to access the plugin's settings from the Users submenu.

 == Changelog ==

+= 2.11.4 =
+* Use Custom Login setting, if present, to redirect failed login attempts with blank username and/or password

 = 2.11.3 =
 * Use Custom Login setting, if present, to redirect failed login attempts